 Telehealth, also referred to as telemedicine, is defined by the American Medical Association as a digital health solution that connects a patient and clinician through real-time audio and video technology.
 Telehealth has two components:

-With the rapid growth of telehealth, medical education providers are racing to ensure the next generation of healthcare providers have the tools they need to offer telehealth services.
-Medical trainees who participate in online telehealth clinical experiences are part of a multifaceted experience which includes:
+With the rapid growth of virtual medicine, education providers are racing to ensure the next generation of healthcare providers have the tools they need to offer telehealth services.
+Medical trainees who participate in virtual clinical experiences are part of a multifaceted experience which may include some of the following:

 Looking to participate in a clinical experience but too busy with medical school, family responsibilities, or your medical career?
 There’s a solution!
 AMO’s Flexible Virtual Rotations allow you to participate in an AMO program remotely, on your own schedule and at your own pace.

-During an online telehealth clinical experience with AMO, participants will live-stream with their precepting physicians, assisting with patient exams, appointments, and consultations.
+During a virtual clinical experience with AMO, participants will live-stream with their precepting physicians, assisting with patient exams, appointments, and consultations.
 With the flexible format, your hours are based on your schedule, giving you the opportunity to create the experience that works best for you.

 A remote clinical experience means you don't have to worry about travel expenses and the cost of living in the U.S. for four+ weeks (e.g. housing, transportation, health insurance, food, and fun).
 With a virtual rotation, you will save on all travel expenses.
 The only item you need to pay for is the clinical experience, which can be as little as $1,999 for four weeks.